Frequently Asked Questions

 What goes on in each Cleveland Leadership program?

-- Leadership Cleveland (LC) is a 9-month leadership development and civic engagement program for recognized and established leaders.
+- Leadership Cleveland (LC) is a 10-month leadership development and civic engagement program for recognized and established leaders.
 The program seeks to identify, educate, and channel established leaders into effective civic engagement.
-Participants develop leadership capacity through a highly interactive curriculum including individual leadership assessments, small group discussion, presentations from community leaders, engagement in team projects, informative trips, and review of best practices in leadership across sectors.
+Participants develop leadership capacity through a highly interactive curriculum small group discussion, presentations from community leaders, engagement in team projects, informative trips, and review of best practices in collaborative and civic leadership across sectors.

 - Look Up To Cleveland (LUTC) is a highly recognized high school development and diversity awareness program with the goal of developing leadership, team building and a deep appreciation of our community for teens.
 Diverse students from public, private, charter and parochial schools in Cuyahoga County participate in sessions that address Cleveland’s Economy, Arts & Culture, Government, and Neighborhoods, a team project, and civic involvement beyond the program.
 The core program takes place over 6-months during the school year, and Summer Leadership Academy (SLA) is a one week summer program.